-Office Hours: Faculty on Teaching (Kyle Bartow)
+Office Hours: Teaching Biology with Virtual Labs (Kyle Bartow)

 Out of necessity, faculty have creatively transformed their classes since the pandemic began.
 In this series, West End Learning celebrates their efforts and shares best practices, lessons learned, and recommended resources that extend into the future of higher education.